JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 I've never used this particular layout for a project before, but in code it was straightforward to implement.

 I point this out because folder-based, configuration-focused tools impose very particular demands on how you organize your content.
-I have no idea whether it would be possible to configure Astro, say, to work with the particular `content` folder layout of this Eleventy project or vice versa.
+I have no idea whether it would be possible to configure, say, Astro to work with the content layout of this Eleventy project, or vice versa.

-Tools like Eleventy and Astro also impose specific ideas about how you name and organize your source files.
+Tools like Eleventy and Astro also impose ideas about how you name and organize your source files.
 You might not care about that, or you may care about that a lot.
-In an Origami project, there's nothing special about the source file names or organization; you can structure the files in whatever way makes sense to you.
+In an Origami project, there's nothing special about the source file names or organization; you can structure them however makes sense to you.

 To be clear, _both_ approaches require too much code!
 I hope someday you can make a great blog for yourself with little or no coding, one that is firmly under your complete control and isn't ransoming your own creation to you for a monthly subscription.